dthain/compilers-fa25/bminor.md

 `\\` | 92 | Backslash
 `\'` | 39 | Single Quote
 `\"` | 34 | Double Quote
-`\0xHH` | HH | The byte given by two characters HH in hexadecimal
+`\0xHH` | HH | The byte value given by two characters HH in hexadecimal.

-(Any other character following a backslash is not valid.)
+(Any other character following a backslash represents exactly that character.)

 Both strings and identifiers may be up to **255** characters long, not including the null terminator.

+## Arrays

-B-minor also supports global arrays of a fixed size, and local arrays of variable size.
+B-minor supports local and global arrays of a fixed size.
 They may be declared with no value, which causes them to contain all zeros:

 ```
 a: array [5] integer;